networknext/next/docs/source/how_it_works.rst

 The SDK has two main components. *next_client_t* and *next_server_t*.

-These components integrate with your game and replace how you currently send and receive packets between your game client and server:
+These components integrate with your game and replace how you send and receive packets between your game client and server:

 .. image:: images/client_server.png